Subshifts with sparse traces: Definitions

-We sometimes write this as $R = P + Q$, and write $x + y$ for the gluing of two points when the full patterns they define on $\Z^2$ can be glued.

-A subshift \emph{allows zero-gluing} if there exists $r$ such that the zero-gluing of any two $r$-padded patterns that occur in the subshift occurs in the subshift.
+A subshift \emph{allows zero-gluing} if there exists $r$ such that when $P$ and $Q$ are $r$-padded patterns that occur in the subshift, and their zero-gluing exists, then the zero-gluing occurs in the subshift.
 Note that every SFT allows zero-gluing.
 Not every strongly irreducible subshift allows zero-gluing: On $\Z$, the \emph{even shift} \cite{LiMa95} is such an example, and in higher dimensions we can take the subshift where every row independently contains points from the even shift.

+\begin{remark} The definition of zero-gluing given here differs from that in earlier versions of the paper, where we instead defined zero-gluing as the weaker notion of being able to glue two configurations together as long as their supports are sufficiently separated.
+Zero-gluing in its weaker form is not equivalent, and the proof of Proposition~\ref{prop:RowsparseZeroGluing} uses the strong notion given above. \end{remark}